| | |

 Toward the end of the 18th century, two brothers, Simon and Aaron

-Willard. made an abbreviated version of the tall clock.
+Willard. made an abbreviated version of the tall-case clock.
 The

-Massachusetts shelf clock resembled the top half of the grandfather
+Massachusetts shelf clock resembled the top half of a grandfather clock.

 In

-1802, Simon patented his improved timepiece, a wall clock shaped like a
+1802, Simon patented his improved “Timepiece," a wall clock shaped like

-banjo.
+a banjo.
 This style would be copied many times.
-Years later, the Waterbury
+Years later, the

-Clock Company manufactured a number of banjo clocks and used the name
+Waterbury Clock Company manufactured a number of banjo clocks and used

 While the Willards introduced new lock styles, it was Gideon Roberts, a

-Revolutionary War veteran from Bristol, Conn., who began to make the
+Revolutionary War veteran from Bristol, Connecticut, who began to make

-clock more affordable.
-Roberts replaced he brass movements used up to
+clockc more affordable.
+Roberts replaced the brass movements used up to

-that time with less expensive wooden movements and also used painted
+that time with less expensive wooden ones and also used painted paper

-paper dials.
-Imitating the German styling known as "wag-on-the-wall,"
+dials.
+Imitating the German styling known as #wag-on-the-wall,” Roberts

 While these production methods were innovative, it was Eli Terry who